OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ### 3.2 Install OPAE SDK
 <a name="OPAESWDevKitInstall"></a>
-Perform the following steps to install <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK:
+Perform the following steps to install OPAE SDK:

 ```sh
 cd $OFS_BUILD_ROOT